 Every year more than 40 million people go hiking, and that number is increasing rapidly.
 But, all of those people hiking can cause serious damage to the natural world if they’re not careful.
 Even hikers who don’t mean to can damage the ecosystem of the trail or cause damage in the area without knowing it.
 Read the rest of the article here.

 You can take pictures of plants, birds, insects, and animals to upload to iNat for identification.
 Or, you can help identify others’ photos.
 The observations in iNaturalist uploaded by others always have species in need of identification.
 If you need instructions on helping with the IDs, please read this helpful guide.
-Register to attend our iNat presentation by Craig Hensley of TPWD on February 11 at 10:00 AM.
+Watch our iNat presentation by Craig Hensley of TPWD and Texas Nature Trackers.

 Come with us to Colombia in 2022!